-Risotto is one of my very favorite dishes, both to make and to eat.
-While it does take a bit of time and attention, I find the process of making risotto (especially with a glass of wine in hand) to be incredibly calming.
-And while this isn't a dish I would recommend on a busy weeknight, it is surprisingly simple to make.
+Risotto is one of my all-time favorite dishes to make and eat.
+While it takes a bit of time and attention, the process (especially with a glass of wine in hand) is incredibly calming and rewarding.

 Jump to: